 As Tufts and Somerville negotiate a new partnership agreement, activists are pressuring the university to offer more robust financial contributions to its host communities.

 Two dozen community, labor and student groups signed a letter urging University President Anthony Monaco to “bargain in good faith” with Somerville.
-Tufts’ partnership agreements with both Medford and Somerville — which include payments in lieu of taxes (PILOT) and community benefits — expired in June.
-Officials from Tufts and Somerville say negotiations for a new agreement are still in progress.
+Tufts’ partnership agreements with both Medford and Somerville — which include payments in lieu of taxes (PILOT) and community benefits — expired in June, and officials from Tufts and Somerville say negotiations for a new agreement are still in progress.

 “Negotiations are actively ongoing,” Somerville Director of Communications and Community Engagement Denise Taylor told the Daily in an email.
 “The City’s participation is being guided by the priorities outlined by the community.”

 As part of a new agreement, the school is prepared to “significantly increase” its voluntary cash payments to Medford and Somerville, Tufts’ Director of Community Relations Rocco DiRico said in an email to the Daily.

 Tufts gave each city $275 thousand in annual voluntary PILOT payments under the school’s previous five-year agreements.
 The school is exempted from property taxes on most of its landholdings due to its nonprofit status, but Tufts’ property would have netted Somerville an extra $6.6 million per year in 2014 if it were taxable, according to a city assessment.

 Somerville resident Joyce Shortt, a member of Somerville Mayor Joseph Curtatone’s PILOT Negotiating Team, said the previous PILOT figure is too low.